 Another situation is that it may feel fine on the outside, but internally no switching action is going on.
 In such a case, all you need to do is remove the case from the switch and then make electrical contact within the terminals, without cutting the wires.

-When you plan to poke into the RC vehicle, be sure that the switch is on off position.
+When you plan to poke into the RC vehicle, be sure that the switch is in an off position.
 While you are not using your RC car, make sure to unplug all the switches.
 Never store it when it is plugged in.

 We all know that RC vehicles are made with wires and connections.
 Issues with wires and circuits are common in RC.
-Understand the concept of this problem can help you in fixing.
+Understand the concept of this problem can help you in fixing it.

 Usually, the wiring problem is in the steering system and motor, so check that first.
 Wire becomes unsoldered, especially in cheap off-road cars.
 Unsoldering of the wire opens the circuit, and the car or truck stops working.
 The best solution is to take a soldering iron, figure out the broken part, then finally resolder the wire; you can also connect the cables back by using tape.